SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Empirical Results

 \subsection{Semantic-aware Benefits (RQ1)}

-\textbf{On-Manifold.} To compare on-manifold LLM-based and off-manifold numeric interpolation, we evaluate node classification on multiple benchmarks.
-Figure~\ref{fig:bound}(a) shows results on Citeseer. \textit{Embed} leverages LLaMA 3.2-1B embeddings for interpolation, while \textit{SimCSE} and \textit{SBERT} serve as alternative embedding-based baselines.
-Our LLM-based method using LLaMA 3.2-1B consistently outperforms all numeric interpolation baselines.
-Similar trends on other datasets can be found in Appendix~\ref{appen_sec:experiments}.
+\paragraph{On-Manifold.} To compare on-manifold LLM-based and off-manifold numeric interpolation, we evaluate node classification on multiple benchmarks.
+As shown in Figure~\ref{fig:embed}, \textit{Embed} leverages LLaMA 3.2-1B embeddings for interpolation, while \textit{SimCSE} and \textit{SBERT} serve as alternatives; our LLM-based method using LLaMA 3.2-1B consistently outperforms all numeric interpolation baselines.

-\textbf{Boundary-enriching Effects.} We first visualize the embeddings from LLM-based and numeric interpolation.
-Figure~\ref{fig:bound}(b) shows the UMAP projection of the Citeseer dataset, with the boundary of the original data circled.
+\paragraph{Boundary-enriching Effects.} We first visualize the embeddings from LLM-based and numeric interpolation.
+Figure~\ref{fig:umap_all} shows the UMAP projection of all six datasets, with the boundary of the original data circled.
 While numeric interpolated samples tend to stay within the original boundary, LLM-generated samples often extend beyond it, enlarging the VRM decision region.

-We continue the evaluation with BCR and BPS metrics, as shown in the Figure~\ref{fig:bound}c and the Appendix~\ref{appen_sec:experiments}.
-These metrics are computed for three settings: the original data, the combined set of original and interpolated data (Interp+Orig), and the interpolated data alone (Interp-Only).
-The results indicate that the original data typically achieves the highest BCR and BPS values, suggesting that real-world data tends to lie near decision boundaries.
-Notably, our LLM-based interpolation consistently outperforms its numerically interpolated counterpart in both metrics, better aligned with the original distribution with enriched boundary regions. .
+We continue the evaluation with BCR and BPS metrics, as shown in the Figure~\ref{fig:bps_bcr}.
+These metrics are computed for three settings: the original data, the combined set of original and interpolated data (\texttt{Interp+Orig}), and the interpolated data alone (\texttt{Interp-Only}).
+Across all benchmarks, our LLM-based interpolation consistently outperforms numeric interpolation on both metrics, suggesting that LLM-generated samples align more effectively with decision boundaries.
+Particularly in some cases, LLM-based interpolation even exceeds the original data in the BCR, highlighting its potential to extend and enrich the original decision boundary.

 In addition, we train a separate MLP classifier for each dataset to evaluate the class consistency of the augmented data.
 Each classifier is trained on a balanced dataset, where all classes have an equal number of training samples.
-Figure~\ref{fig:bound}(d) shows the predictions on augmented samples from Citeseer, where the classifier achieves an accuracy of $71.3\pm0.7$.
-As shown, numerically interpolated samples achieve 100\% In-Class Rate (ICR) for all augmented classes, indicating complete class consistency.
-In contrast, LLM-interpolated samples yield ICRs of 81\%, 69\%, 94\%, and 100\%, suggesting that some synthesized samples lie near class boundaries and may be predicted as neighboring classes.
-Additional results on other datasets are provided in the Appendix~\ref{appen_sec:experiments}.
+The average In-Class Rate (ICR)—the proportion of augmented samples classified into their intended class—is reported in Figure~\ref{fig:icr_all}.
+As we can see, Numerical interpolation achieves 100\% ICR on Cora, PubMed, and Citeseer, and nearly 100\% on others, reflecting high class consistency.
+In contrast, LLM-based samples show lower ICRs, indicating proximity to decision boundaries that causes occasional misclassification by MLP.